Estimated reading time: 6 minutes

 This might include the California Consortium of Addiction Professionals and Programs (CCAPP) or the California Association of Alcohol and Drug Educators (CAADE).

-If you want to work directly with those in need through counseling and behavioral changes, becoming a drug and alcohol counselor might be the perfect fit for you.
+If you want to work directly with those in need through counseling and behavioral changes, becoming a drug and alcohol counselor might be the perfect fit.

 Behavioral Health Assistant